HIMACHAL PRADESH TOURISM GUIDE

 Himachal Pradesh stores numerous wonderful hill stations, which are particularly cool in summers.
 Shimla, Dalhousie, Kullu, Kasauli, Manali, Chail and Kufri are a few of the hill stations in Himachal Pradesh which offer breathtaking scenery.
 Dharmasala, where the Dalai Lama lives, is another important center on the tourist map.
 The foremost shrine in Kangra town is the Brajeshwari Devi temple.
 30-km from Kangra is Jwalamukhi, one of the most revered temples in northern India.
 The Kangra museum has an impressive art collection.

 Built in the mid-eighteenth century, Shimla was highly popular among the British royalty after it was named the ‘Summer Capital of India’.
 The Parliament used to move up to the hills to get a break from the hot Indian summers.
 A town is a picturesque place dotted with charming bungalows and shops made of stone.
 A perfect setting for romance or to go on an idle holiday.
 The best way to see Shimla is to pick up a tour book, which tells a small history of the buildings and churches.

 History of Himachal Pradesh:

 Aryan groups filtered into the more productive valleys during the Vedic Period.
-Later, the Mauryans, Guptas and the Mughals sought to exercise varying degrees of control over trade and pilgrimage routes into this area and between India and Tibet.
-Lahul and Spiti was controlled by Ladakh from the decline of the Mughal Empire (about the mid-18th century) until the early 1840s, when it briefly came under Sikh rule.
+Later, the Mauryans, Guptas, and the Mughals sought to exercise varying degrees of control over trade and pilgrimage routes into this area and between India and Tibet.
+Lahul and Spiti were controlled by Ladakh from the decline of the Mughal Empire (about the mid-18th century) until the early 1840s when it briefly came under the Sikh rule.
 British domination followed the Anglo-Sikh Wars and continued, directly or indirectly, for the next 100 years.
 In 1948, it was constituted as an administrative unit comprising 30 princely states.